3 minutes read

 What’s the difference between lactulose and glucose tests?

-Glucose tests: Similar to a lactulose breath test, the glucose test can also detect SIBO.
-This test can be used for people with altered gut anatomy – for example, people who have had weight loss surgery, as it reduces the risk of false positive results that could result from these surgeries, when using a lactulose HMBT.
+Glucose, on the other hand, is a sugar that can be absorbed by the small intestine.
+This means that it could be absorbed before reaching a bacterial overgrowth present in the latter half of the small intestine.
+This increases the likelihood of a false negative result.
+The glucose test can be used for people with altered gut anatomy – for example, people who have had weight loss surgery, as it reduces the risk of false positive results that could result from these surgeries, when using lactulose.

-If you would like advice on which to choose, it is best to consult your doctor as some people may have a strong reaction to the lactulose substrate.
+If you are unsure about whether a SIBO test with lactulose or glucose is most suitable for you, it is best to consult your healthcare provider, or contact us, as some people may have a strong reaction to the lactulose substrate.

 SHARE: